bs227/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 User Story:

-As a project manager, I want to establish regular channels for communication with users so that we can obtain feedback and ensure our development efforts are aligned with user needs.
+As a project manager, I want to establish regular channels for communication with users so that we can obtain feedback and ensure our development efforts are aligned with user and customer.

 Description: